QuentinRa/blog.quentinra.dev/info/html/tags/p.md

 > the following content will be added in a new line (usually
 > elements are added right after another tag).
 >
-> I could also says it with an example like
+> I could also say it with an example like
 > putting a paragraph and an image
 > in the same line is impossible (without stylesheet) unless
 > you put the image since the p tag.